CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 * Caching first bounces (since these are always the same when not using methods like antialiasing)
 * Refraction with Fresnel effects using Schlick's approximation
 * Stochastic Sampled Antialiasing
-* Physically-based depth of field (partial implementation, work-in-progress)
+* Physically-based depth of field (work-in-progress)
-* Arbitrary OBJ mesh loading (complete) and rendering (incomplete) with bounding boxes, using triangle intersections
+* Arbitrary OBJ mesh loading and rendering using triangle intersections (complete) with bounding boxes (in-progress)

 ## Visuals